sidd190/LoanStreet/README.md

 QuickLoan is a comprehensive loan management platform designed for financial institutions to streamline their loan processes, manage customer relationships, and automate communications through WhatsApp integration.
 The platform provides both customer-facing loan application features and a powerful admin panel for loan officers and administrators.

+> **🔐 Recent Update**: The authentication system has been cleaned up and simplified.
+Login no longer automatically redirects - users stay on the login page after successful authentication and can manually navigate to their desired page.
+See [AUTH_CLEANUP_SUMMARY.md](AUTH_CLEANUP_SUMMARY.md) for details.

 ## 🚀 Key Features

 ### 🏠 **Customer Portal**